Volkswagen settlement projects

 Cleaner diesel vehicle replacements

 We issued one round of VW grants to replace old, dirty diesel vehicles with new, cleaner diesel vehicles to improve air quality in areas where zero-emission technologies did not meet fleet needs in 2019.
-In alignment with Ecology’s Beneficiary Mitigation Plan, future funding opportunities will provide grant funds for the transition to a zero-emission transportation system in Washington.
-Our Clean Diesel Program has made similar grants in the past, but in spite of their name, these grants were funded by the VW Program.
+In alignment with Washington's Beneficiary Mitigation Plan, future funding opportunities will provide grant funds for the transition to a zero-emission transportation system in Washington.
+The Clean Diesel program has made similar grants in the past.
+In spite of their name, these grants were funded by the VW Program.